Systems Chiropractic

 Foundational Concepts

-Systems Chiropractic offers a revolutionary way to understand and enhance human health.
-Rather than focusing on isolated symptoms, this approach addresses the body's interconnected networks.
-Improving the mechanosensory dysfunction of the somatosensory system achieves widespread positive changes in the postural system.
-These improvements ultimately optimize the entire body's operating system, leading to more effective and longer-lasting results.
+Through this systems-based understanding, improving the mechanosensory dysfunction of the somatosensory system achieves widespread positive changes in the postural system.
+These improvements ultimately optimize the entire body, leading to more effective and longer-lasting results.

 The Healer’s Dilemma: Identity Crisis in Modern Chiropractic